From Instant Noodles to Ferraris Income Elasticity of Demand (YED)

 Even economy-class travel: Is it inferior?
 For some, it’s a stretch; for others, it’s an upgrade from walking.

-So… Why Does YED Actually Matter?
+So… Why Is YED Actually Relevant?

 Here’s where YED delivers (HL students, lean in).